-Note: The sample is 62,003 plans with \$4.5 trillion in assets.
+Note: The sample is 63,685 plans with \$5.4 trillion in assets.
 The results include plans that filed Form 5500 Schedule H (typically plans with 100 participants or more) and exclude 403(b) plans with a 401(k) feature.
-A plan was determined to allow participant loans if any participant had a loan outstanding at the end of plan year 2018.
+A plan was determined to allow participant loans if any participant had a loan outstanding at the end of the feature of the featurplan year 2019.
 See the box on page 13 for a description of the activities.

-Source: Investment Company Institute tabulations of US Department of Labor 2018 Form 5500 Research File
+Source: Investment Company Institute tabulations of US Department of Labor 2019 Form 5500 Research File